-1 :15-16.
-INSTITUTIONS IN THE UNITED STATES.
-Each semester.
-3 credits.
+1:15-16.
+Institutions in the United States.
+3 credits each semester.

 1:15 is prerequisite to 1:16.
 Primary objective of this course is to enable the student to achieve an understanding of human relationships through a comparative descriptive, and analytical study of institutions of the United States.
 An exposition of basic institutional principles will be followed by a discussion of these principles in the light of both the student's reading and the student's direct contact with institutional reality.
 One lecture and two discussion periods each week.